jcurrie2021/VBAStopWatch/README.md

 ![Form Stop Watch](FrmStopwatch2.png)
 8. Add 5 command buttons to the form (frmStopwatch).
 Shown above in red above.
 Name them as follows: cmdStart,cmdStop,cmdLog,cmdClear,cmdClose,
 9. Add 3 labels to the form (frmStopwatch).
 Add borders to labels and remove any caption.
-Name the controls as follows: lblTime1</br>
+Name the controls as follows:</br>
+lblTime1</br>
 lblTime2</br>
 lblEtime